LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Let's roll'n out!

+[UPDATE JAN 2020] Chapter 10 is long but interesting!
+Move on!

 [UPDATE DEC 2019] Chapter 9 takes long time to read thoroughly but practices are surprisingly just a few.
 So after uploading the Chapter 9 pdf and I really do think I should go back to previous chapters to complete those programming practices.

 # Chapter 10